 Macy’s Thanksgiving Day Parade

-I was told by the coordinator at Macy’s to arrive no later than 7:30 AM and my wife and I left our home in New Jersey at 6:00 AM.
+The coordinator at Macy’s advised us to arrive no later than 7:30 AM and my wife and I left our home in New Jersey at 6:00 AM and arrived in plenty of time to set up and do our video intro.

-We arrived in the city with very light traffic since most listened to the advice to take public transportation.
+Most people listened to the advice and took public transportation.
 We were able to park in a Press Parking space off the corner of 47th Street and 6th Ave. a perfect spot to cover the parade.

 The parade started at 9 AM from the 77th Street launch.
 At 9:30 AM it reached 47th Street and I began to snap away.
 My dad had previously recorded our correspondent Andy Peeke’s intro so we were ready to shoot the parade.